No 22, December 2025

 Odile Blanvillain

-This article presents an asynchronous distance-learning university course in the didactics of French as a Foreign Language (FFL), which for two consecutive years offered students the possibility of choosing between three differentiated learning pathways.
-The characteristics of these three paths are described in terms of content, learning modes and assessment.
-The article proposes certain hypotheses concerning the flexibility of the course and the impact this openness may have on learning.
-It examines the ways in which students make use of the choices on offer, and the parameters that guide their choice of entry into a given learning pathway.
-It then attempts to draw up an assessment of these two years, based on anonymous end-of-semester questionnaires collected from students on this course.
+This article presents an asynchronous distance-learning university course on French as a Foreign Language (FFL) didactics, which, for two consecutive years, offered students the possibility of choosing between three differentiated learning pathways.
+The characteristics of these three pathways are described in terms of content, learning modes and assessment.
+The article proposes certain hypotheses concerning the course’s flexibility and the impact this openness may have on learning.
+It examines the ways in which students make use of the choices on offer and the parameters that guide their choice of entry into a given learning pathway.
+It then attempts to draw up an assessment of these two years, based on anonymous end-of-semester questionnaires collected from students in this course.

 Awa Ndiaye